IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 ```

-I think it's very surprising that in about a dozen lines of python, you can capture the essense of the depth map estimation algorithm:
+I think it's very surprising that in about a dozen lines of python, you can capture the essence of the depth map estimation algorithm:

 1. First, initialize the depth map to be all ones and constrain depth to be positive.
 2. Define the cost to be the robust Huber metric between the reference image and the scene image warped into the reference view.